[ aka E. Jefferson Clay ]

 Paul was forced to give up his writing career, according to his daughter Caitlin Wheelahan, after he was diagnosed with early onset dementia around 2010.
 Nevertheless, Paul's creative legacy was duly acknowledged in 2017 when he received the "Ledger of Honour" award, in recognition of his outstanding contribution to Australian comic art.
 Today, a new generation of Australian comic book fans have rediscovered Paul's classic heroes, The Panther and The Raven, whose exploits are now being reprinted in the Giant Size Phantom comic (commencing with issue No.5), by Frew Publications.

-In the end, Paul Wheelahan was a truly gifted storyteller who thrived in the egalitarian mediums of comic books and "pulp fiction" literature.
+Paul Wheelahan passed away in December 2018.
+He was a gifted storyteller who thrived in the egalitarian mediums of comic books and "pulp fiction" literature.
 He enthralled generations of readers with his vivid imagination.
-Paul Wheelahan passed away in December 2018.